griffinsharp/Personal-Portfolio/README.txt

 This is the web development portfolio of Griffin Sharp.
-Currently under construction.
+Hoping to redesign using React soon.